 Home remedies for itchy skin can be beneficial in relieving your urge to scratch.
 Known medically as ‘Pruritis’, itchy skin can result from something as mundane as winter dry skin, an insect bite, or as a byproduct of conditions like eczema or psoriasis.
 Stress and anxiety are also major culprits behind persistently itchy skin.

 Regardless of the cause, one thing is for certain: all itches are annoying.
-Read on for 8 natural remedies-some well-known, others relatively newer-to keep that itch under control.
+Read on for 8 natural home remedies for itchy skin, some well-known, others relatively newer, to keep that itch under control.
 However, we highly recommend consulting a dermatologist for an accurate diagnosis.

 This natural cure-all neutralizes acids and eliminates harmful bacteria present on the skin’s surface, hence balancing the pH levels for a cleaner, itch-free skin.
 For body-wide itches, add 1 cup baking soda to your daily bathwater, soak for 30-60 minutes, then gently pat (don’t rub) your skin dry.

 For localized itching, apply a paste of 1-part water and 3 parts baking soda, leave on for a few minutes, and rinse with cool-lukewarm water.